bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 So yes, it would not fit in the block.
 Now that's fine because it usually goes into the `mempool` and then you can use the child pays for parent tricks that I explained.
-But in this case the transaction because of all these ordinals isn't even gonna fit into the `mempool` and therefore it's not gonna be seen by anyone and therefore the higher fee transaction is not going to be seen by anyone either because it's not spending funds from a transaction that anyone is seeing.
+But in this case the transaction because of all these ordinals isn't even gonna fit into the `mempool` and therefore it's not gonna be seen by anyone and therefore the higher fee transaction is not gonna be seen by anyone either because it's not spending funds from a transaction that anyone is seeing.

 Sjors Provoost: 00:34:39